-The Carbon Landscape Partnership will build on existing work to connect our areas of green space to create a more resilient and connected landscape for wildlife and people alike.
-While the corridors will imptrove the distribution of wild populations and offer migration routes and sancturies for a whole host of species, it will also offer ways for us to involve oursleves with the landscape.
-It will include the Carbon Trail – a route linking the three landscape character areas between urban areas.
-This trail will be over 30 miles and will rest on strava and other cycling and walking apps.
+The Carbon Landscape Partnership is building on existing work to connect our areas of green space to create a more resilient and connected landscape for wildlife and people alike.
+Wildlife corridors will improve the distribution of species populations and offer migration routes and sanctuaries for a whole host of species.
+Better connections will also offer ways for people to involve themselves with the landscape.
+The Carbon Trail is a new 30 mile walking and cycling route linking the three landscape character areas between population centres, which will be accessible on Strava and other cycling and walking apps.

-- The Salford Gateway begins at New Moss Wood, in Cadishead.
-Following consultaiton with several schools and through design workshops, a poetry trail, play trail and gate artwork have been designed.
-The history of the site is largely commercial, with an extensive stretch of plantation woodland and paths across the site, it is filled with a variety of birds and invertebrates!
-Work on the new trails begin late 2020.
-But is still worth a visit currently!
+- The Salford Gateway begins at New Moss Wood in Cadishead.
+Following consultation with several schools and through design workshops, a poetry trail, play trail and gate artwork have been designed.
+The history of the site is largely commercial (it was a market garden), with an extensive stretch of plantation woodland and paths across the site.
+It is filled with a variety of birds and invertebrates.
+Work on the new trails begins in late 2020, but it is still worth a visit beforehand!

-- Risley Moss SSI Nature Reserve has a varied industrial history, having been extracted for peat and used as an ammunition factory.
-It boasts a visitor centre with toilets, several trails, including their Boggart Sculpture Trail which is great for families, and now it has an amazing boardwalk through the mosses which is accessible to everyone.
+- Risley Moss SSSI Nature Reserve has a varied industrial history, having been extracted for peat and used as an ammunition factory.
+It boasts a visitor centre with toilets, several trails, including the Boggart Sculpture Trail which is great for families, and now, through the Carbon Landscape project, it also has an amazing boardwalk through the mini-moss which is accessible to everyone.
 You’ll see everything from amphibians to a wide variety of birds, reptiles to insects, and rare plantlife, so it’s well worth the visit.